forestryio/forestry.io/hugo/content/docs/settings/fields/color-picker.md

     color_format: [Hex|RGB]
 ```

-The color format is required.
+The color format is required, and defaults to Hex when you create a color field through the user interface.

 ### Example